-• Commerce sent out grant agreements to the counties and Baltimore City on March 24, 2021, and by April 14, 23 of 24 counties and Baltimore City had signed and returned them.
-By May 14, 2021, funding had been distributed to 21 jurisdictions, for a total distribution of \$9,756,230.

-Commerce is allowing up to 10 percent of new administrative expenses that are a direct result of the Recovery Now program.
+- Commerce sent out grant agreements to the counties and Baltimore City on March 24, 2021, and by May 28, all counties and Baltimore City had signed and returned them, and funding totaling \$9,969,589 had been distributed to those jurisdictions.
+The total is slightly lower than the \$10 million allocated to this grant program because Caroline County did not accept all their allocated funds. - Commerce is allowing up to 10 percent of new administrative expenses that are a direct result of the Recovery Now program.
 Recipient requirements of the program include reporting detailed information on grantees.
+As of May 25, 2021, \$4,532,969 has been spent.